yatt-ze/Medusa/README.md

   - Launch a Shell
   - Delete a Client
   - Delete Logs on Clients
+  - Grabbing of User / Bank and Mail Passwords
 - AutoSpreading
 - Auto Cracking of NPC Passwords